ishaanshetty2040/Legal_Document_Retrieval_System/README.md

 # Legal Sarathi

-Legal Sarathi Our idea tackles a significant issue that attorneys in Indian courts deal with: the laborious and prone to error manual analysis of unstructured legal case documents.Insufficient contextual knowledge frequently causes delays and imprecise case comprehension.
+Our idea tackles a significant issue that attorneys in Indian courts deal with: the laborious and prone-to-error manual analysis of unstructured legal case documents.
+Insufficient contextual knowledge frequently causes delays and imprecise case comprehension.
 We suggest creating an automated event extraction tool as a solution to this.
 This program efficiently extracts important events, important players and timelines.
-Optimizing case analysis through an intuitive interface, guaranteeing prompt and precise insights.
+We propose to optimize case analysis through an intuitive interface, guaranteeing precise insights.

 ![Logo](https://raw.githubusercontent.com/ishaanshetty2040/Legal_Document_Retrieval_System/main/LOGO-PROJECT.png)